 and then there was fire…

-I has been a real surprise to us, that the humble fire is so important.
+It has been a real surprise to us, that the humble fire is so important.
 I recall the fire my Mum & Dad had, back in the early 1970s.
 Where my Dad had to carefully rake out the ashes each morning, and then very carefully take the pan of ashes – hopefully not still glowing – out of the front room, and out the back to his compost bin.
 He enjoyed the benefit of the Potassium(?) but I can also recall my Mum watching him from the corner of her eye until he had successfully ‘cleared’ the room carpet.

 Can you recall using a real fire?

 Today, in 2024, at the age of 61+, I never expecting to be using a wood fire unless it was a real luxury.
 Like when you might go on holiday and they offer you the use of a log burner.
 With oil being the fuel available for the central heating, wood is a cheaper alternative.
-The setting of the fire was an obligatory skill for all aspiring deaconesses, back when the Wesleyan Diaconal Order was starting its journey.
+The setting of the fire was an obligatory skill for all aspiring deaconesses, back when the Wesleyan Diaconal Order was starting its journey back in the 1890s.
 They never offered that class when I trained in 2016.
 Nor was I a scout, and it shows.
 Nevertheless, we have hunkered down today in one room, with the fire gently glowing.

 A friend’s cat was seen rolling in front of their fire – the latter are present in most houses here, for a good reason.
 Our cat is more reluctant, remaining at a fair distance, preferring to sleep on our lap.